wsbf/docs/MANUAL.md

 - [Bootstrap](https://getbootstrap.com) (HTML/CSS): Styling framework

 Being familiar with these technologies will allow you to manage all of WSBF's software and add whatever features you want, but if you aren't familiar with all of them, don't try to learn them all at once!
 Study one language or library based on what you need at the time, or else you might burn out.
 It is possible to become skilled in all of these languages, but it takes time.
 Spend some time reading through WSBF's code at your leisure, seek to understand the code before you change anything.

+#### WARNING

+WSBF operates under the jurisdiction of Clemson University and the FCC, so it is important that WSBF is not a liability to these parties. __Placing lewd or vulgar content on the website may prompt severe punishment from the Clemson Board of Trustees or the FCC.__

 ## Domains and Email Forwarding